AurorinhaBoreal/VotingCRUD-BackEnd/README.md

 ## Running the Project

-To run the the back end is simple.
+Because the API is deployed, you can just open the frontEnd for the communication to be made, if you still want to see it working, the deployed link is [this](https://votacao-api.onrender.com/agenda).

+But if you still want to test the API locally, you can read the section below.

-Because Docker do all the hard work you simply need to run the command to start building the database and api images and containers.
+You can use Docker to do all the hard work.
+You simply need to run the command to start building the database and api images and containers.

 - Just run ```docker compose up -d``` inside the repository's folder

 After that you have some options to test it:

-- You can go to the deployed FrontEnd [Here](https://votacao-front.onrender.com/)
-- You can run the FrontEnd Project - [Here](https://github.com/AurorinhaBoreal/VotacaoCRUD-FrontEnd/edit/main/README.md)
 - You can go to http://localhost:8080/swagger-ui/index.html to see the Swagger documentation
 - Or simply create a Http Request on your favorite API Client